Yoga Therapy for Trauma – Aileen’s Story

 ……In the beginning (of my Phoenix Rising Yoga Therapy sessions) I did not have any access to what was stored in various parts of my body.
 I seemed unable to make a connection between movement or touch and where I felt what.
 Neither did I seem to have the vocabulary to describe my body’s reactions.
 The walls around me were so rigid that nothing seemed to penetrate the top layer and I was not ready to release anything either.

 ….What stopped me wanting to quit was the kindness, patience and unconditional acceptance I received in a safe and forgiving therapeutic space.
-This preceded my own awareness of patterns and of fear that had kept me very much in the past and were not useful to me any more.
+This preceded my own awareness of patterns and of fear that had kept me very much in the past and was not useful to me anymore.

 ….I used to be terrified of exploring and admitting the truths my body has been holding.
 Now I am on the mat with more forgiveness of myself, with greater momentum towards becoming unstuck, and I am more relaxed.

 ….The tuning into the churning of my stomach, the raw and bubbling mass of unexpressed anger and the tightness of my throat provide pathways into the origins of these sensations without reliving what had initially caused them.
 Phoenix Rising Yoga Therapy enables me to stay in the present moment with sensations and emotions that are current.